Flo: A data-driven limited-area storm surge model: Introduction

-Hindcasts are used for various purposes like e.g. calculating extreme and return values \citep{kristensen2024} and defining safety zones for infrastructure located in the coastal zone.
-Recently, hindcasts and reanalyses are increasingly being utilized as training data sets for DDMs (e.g. \cite{graphcast2023, lang2024, nipen2025}).
-The present work make use of the NORA-Surge hindcast \citep{kristensen2024} as training data in the training of a DDM for storm surge modeling, the \textit{Flo} model.
-In the current study, we train the Flo model on hindcast data, and evaluate it by running it in hindcast mode.
-The model can also be applied in forecast mode, even if not demonstrated here.
+Hindcasts are used for various purposes, e.g., calculating extreme and return values \citep{kristensen2024} and defining safety zones for infrastructure located in the coastal zone.
+Recently, hindcasts and reanalyses are increasingly being utilized as training datasets for DDMs (e.g., \cite{graphcast2023, lang2024, nipen2025}).
+The present work makes use of the NORA-Surge hindcast \citep{kristensen2024} as training data in the training of a DDM for storm surge modeling, the \textit{Flo} model.
+In the current study, we train the Flo model on hindcast data, and evaluate it by running inference to produce a water level hindcast, forced by an atmospheric hindcast.
+Alternatively, the model can also be used to produce water level forecasts, by forcing it with atmospheric forecasts, even if not demonstrated here.

 The article is structured as follows.
-Section \ref{sec:model} describe the model setup, including the training data and the model architecture of the Anemoi GNN model.
-The training and inference of the model is outlined in Section \ref{sec:train_infer}.
-Further, Section \ref{sec:eval} contain details about the observation data set used for the model evaluation, and the evaluation of the model performance compared against both the NORA-Surge hindcast, and observations.
-Section \ref{sec:summary} provide a summary and some concluding remarks.
+Section \ref{sec:method} describes the model setup, including the training data and the model architecture of the Anemoi GNN model, and the training and inference of the model.
+Further, Section \ref{sec:eval} contains details about the observation dataset used for the model evaluation, and the evaluation of the model performance compared against both the NORA-Surge hindcast and observations.
+Section \ref{sec:summary} provides a summary and some concluding remarks.